austin-cavanagh/settlers-of-catan/README.md

 ![Screenshot displaying an overview of the solar system](/public/screenshots/catan-screenshot-1.png)

-Welcome to my Settlers of Catan application.
-It is inspired by the 2 player version of Catan, Rivals for Catan.
-First project using TypeScript and integrating a front and backend in an applicaiton.
+Welcome to my Settlers of Catan application, inspired by the 2-player version of Catan, Rivals for Catan.
+This was my first project using TypeScript and itegrating both frontend and backend technologies in a single application.

-While still in development, the application currently supports playing and building cards, collecting recources, and the beginnings of multiplayer with web sockets using Socket.io
+While still in development, the application currently supports key features such as playing and building cards, collecting resources, and initial multiplayer functionality using web sockets with Socket.io.

+Future plans for the application include enhancing the multiplayer features, improving the user interface, and adding additional game mechanics.
+Feel free to explore the project, report issues, or contribute to its ongoing development.

 <!-- BUILT WITH -->